9clg6/Neo4Driver/README.md

 # Neo4Driver

 Neo4Driver is a Dart driver for Neo4j.
-The library uses the Neo4J REST API database.
+The library uses the Neo4J HTTP API database.

 ## Installation